-There is a strong sense of hierarchy in a fire emergency.
-Visitors look for and respond to leadership from the staff and management.
+- There is a strong sense of hierarchy in a fire emergency.
+Patrons look for, and respond to, leadership from the staff and management.

-The earliest clues are strange noises like breaking glass and extra activity by others, not flames or smoke.
+- The earliest clues to a fire may not be flames or smoke.
+More often, they are strange noises like breaking glass and extra activity by others.

-Both the public and the staff often meet the sound of a fire alarm with indifference.
-People tend to be skeptical, concluding that it is either a drill or a false alarm.
+- Staff members and patrons may meet the sound of a fire alarm with indifference.
+People assume that it is either a drill or a false alarm.

-Our desire is that you are kept safe.
-Let us know if we can help you in making your business a safer environment.
+Our goal is to keep you, your employees, your customers, and your property safe.
+Let us know if we can help you make your business a safer environment.

 (Source: The Idea Bank, "When Fire Strikes"...
 A VideoGuide for Commercial Kitchen Employees)